Skip to content

 Click the Settings icon in the side window.
 Scroll down to the MCP Servers section and click Add MCP Server.

-Complete the MCP server details as follows:
+Complete the MCP server details using the configuration from your Taskmaster MCP server:

-• Server Name: pushadvisor
+• Server Name: taskmaster

 • Command or URL: npx